 - Monitor water levels in the vicinity of the water supply wells and evaluate declines on a regular basis, with particular emphasis on monitoring the Guaje well field.
-Static water levels should also be measured in each of the active production wells on at least an annual basis. - Continue to examine project options and initiate an environmental assessment for San Juan-Chama Project water utilizationInitiate an environmental assessment for the San Juan-Chama Project, and evaluate whether to initiate steps toward implementation, based on the water demand projections and supply-demand gap estimates presented in this reportplan.
+Static water levels should also be measured in each of the active production wells on at least an annual basis. - Continue to examine project options and initiate an environmental assessment for San Juan-Chama Project water utilization, and evaluate whether to initiate steps toward implementation, based on the water demand projections and supply-demand gap estimates presented in this plan.
 Bringing the San Juan-Chama Project water online would help the LACWU address the potential for contamination of the existing wells by diversifying the water supply both geographically and in terms of water rights.